Ivey extends mask order until Jan. 22

-Gov. Kay Ivey extended the current Safer at Home order to run through Jan.
-22, 2021, at 5 p.m. with no changes.
+Gov. Kay Ivey has extended the current Safer at Home order to run through Jan.
+22, 2021 with no changes.
 Wednesday's order is the 20 emergency proclamation issued since March 13 when the initial State of Emergency was declared.

 The order requires citizens to continue wearing masks in public places within six feet of persons from outside of one's home, as well as in schools for second grade and above.